daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 ![interactions_bitmap]

-The spirals that emerge from the square waves' auto and harmonic correlations jump out because the brain is a pattern recognition (correlating) machine.
+The spirals that emerge from the sine waves' auto and harmonic correlations jump out because the brain is a pattern recognition (correlating) machine.
 Don't you think you could get close to drawing it